 O’Henry is arguably the master of twist endings.
 Each of his plot twist catches the reader more off guard than the previous.
-Whether it is Della and Jim finding out that they have sold their most prized possessions to buy each other nearly useless gifts in “The Gift of Magi“ or the drawing of a leaf assumed to be real in “The Last Leaf“.
+Whether it is Della and Jim finding out that they have sold their most prized possessions to buy each other nearly useless gifts in “The Gift of Magi“ or the drawing of a leaf we all assumed to be real in “The Last Leaf“.
 More typical of his narrations is the plot that will normally comprise two people whose relationship is stressed by different circumstances and in between, readers learn about the twist.
 These trademarks are also evident in the short story “After Twenty Years“, along with the author’s satirical humor and witty narration.Continue Reading